Common side effects

 Speak to your doctor if you feel sick or are being sick frequently, or are unable to drink properly for more than a week.

-If you take contraceptive pills and you're being sick (vomit) your contraception may not protect you from pregnancy.
+If you take the combined contraceptive pill or progestogen-only pill and you're being sick (vomit) or have severe diarrhoea for more than 24 hours, your contraception may not protect you from pregnancy.
 Look on the pill packet to find out what to do.

 Feeling dizzy or faint